TRADEMARKS IN INDIA

 - Protects the skill and intellect of any company

-The Trademark law in India is primarily governed by the Trademark Act, 1999 and the Trademark Rules of 2017.
+Currently, the Trademark law in India is primarily governed by the Trademark Act, 1999 and the Trademark Rules of 2017 framed under the Act.
 The Act and Rules enumerate the procedural aspects of trademark filing, examination, publication, opposition, registration, renewal, rectification and removal of a trademark.
 Similar to Patents, the Chief administrator of the trademark system in India is the office of the Controller General of Patents, Designs and Trademarks (‘CGPDTM’) functioning under the aegis of Department of Industrial Policy and Promotion (‘DIPP’), Ministry of Commerce and Industry.

 The whole process of successful registration of a trademark involves several stages- right from trademark search to trademark registration and further renewal.
 Each stage involves fulfilment of procedural requirements and documentation.